Likelihood landscape of binary latent model on a tree: Introduction

 It has long been an open problem whether standard coordinate ascent algorithms for maximum likelihood can solve the branch length estimation problem.
 Namely, the log-likelihood of the leaf observations $\sigma^{(1)},\dots,\sigma^{(m)}$ under the model with parameter $\hparam$ is given by

 We then seek to find the maximum likelihood estimator (MLE) as

-As with many latent variable or mixture models \cite{balakrishnan2017statistical,dagan2022em}, the objective function in \eqref{eq:MLE_def} is highly non-concave and admits multiple critical points for generic data.
+As with many latent variable or mixture models \cite{balakrishnan2017statistical,dagan2022em}, the objective function in \eqref{eq:MLE_def} is non-concave and may admit multiple critical points for generic data.
 See also~\cite{GGMS.24} and references therein.
 Steel~\cite{Steel.94} provided an explicit example, reproduced in Figure \ref{fig:fail} below, where there are multiple global maximizers to \eqref{eq:MLE_def}.
 The likelihood function $L(\hparam;\sigma^{(1)},\sigma^{(2)})$ for Figure \ref{fig:fail} has exactly two maximum values

 which are both on the boundary $\partial [0,1]^E$.